-102.08 Physical abuse including but not limited to physical assault; threats of violence; or other conduct that threatens the health or safety of any person.
-Sexual Violence (including Sexual Assault - Penetration, Sexual Assault - Contact and Relationship Violence) is defined by the University of California Policy on Sexual Violence and Sexual Harassment (https://policy.ucop.edu/doc/4000385/SVSH).
-Please refer to 102.26.
-102.09 Harassment, defined as conduct that is so severe and/or pervasive, and objectively offensive, and that so substantially impairs a person's access to University programs or activities that the person is effectively denied equal access to the University's resources and opportunities.
+102.08 Physical abuse Physical abuse including but not limited to sexual assault, sex offenses, and other physical assault; threats of violence; or other conduct that threatens the health or safety of any person.
+102.09 Sexual, racial, and other forms of harassment Harassment, defined as conduct that is so severe and/or pervasive, and objectively offensive, and that so substantially impairs a person's access to University programs or activities that the person is effectively denied equal access to the University's resources and opportunities.
 Harassment includes, but is not limited to, conduct that is motivated on the basis of a person's race, color, national or ethnic origin, citizenship, sex, religion, age, sexual orientation, gender identify, pregnancy, marital status, ancestry, service in the uniformed services, physical or mental disability, medical condition, or perceived membership in any of these classifications.
 Pursuant to section 104.90, sanctions may be enhanced for conduct motivated on the basis of the above classifications.
-Sexual Harassment is defined by the University of California Policy on Sexual Violence and Sexual Harassment ( https://policy.ucop.edu/doc/4000385/SVSH ).
-Please refer to 102.26.
-102.10 Stalking behavior in which a student repeatedly engages in a course of conduct directed at another person and makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her family; where the threat is reasonably determined by the University to seriously alarm, torment, or terrorize the person; and where the threat is additionally determined by the University to serve no legitimate purpose.
-Stalking of a sex-based nature is defined by the University of California Policy on Sexual Violence and Sexual Harassment ( https://policy.ucop.edu/doc/4000385/SVSH ).
-Please refer to 102.26.
-102.11 (deleted on October 9, 2009) 102.12 Participation in hazing or any method of initiation or pre-initiation into a campus organization or other activity engaged in by the organization or members of the organization at any time that causes, or is likely to cause, physical injury or personal degradation or disgrace resulting in psychological harm to any student or other person.
-102.12.1 Prohibited hazing includes (but is not limited to) the aiding or abetting in the commission or attempted commission of hazing, or the obstruction or attempted obstruction of any investigation (including during disciplinary hearings) of any hazing activity, any of which may result in discipline up to and including suspension or dismissal.
-Students who are aware of the occurrence of hazing are encouraged to take action to discourage it.
-Failure to report hazing is considered to constitute permission, contribution, or encouragement of hazing and is not permitted and may result in discipline up to and including suspension or dismissal.
-L
+For cases of harassment on the basis of sex, see also Policy on Sexual Harassment (pdf) and the Procedures for Responding to Sexual Harassment (pdf) 102.10 Stalking behavior Stalking behavior in which a student repeatedly engages in a course of conduct directed at another person and makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her family; where the threat is reasonably determined by the University to seriously alarm, torment, or terrorize the person; and where the threat is additionally determined by the University to serve no legitimate purpose.
+102.11 (deleted on October 9, 2009) 102.12 Hazing Participation in hazing or any method of initiation or pre-initiation into a campus organization or other activity engaged in by the organization or members of the organization at any time that causes, or is likely to cause, physical injury or personal degradation or disgrace resulting in psychological harm to any student or other person.
+102.13 Obstruction or disruption Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University activities.
+102.14 Disorderly or lewd conduct.
+Disorderly or lewd conduct.
+102.15 Disturbance of the peace or unlawful assembly Participation in a disturbance of the peace or unlawful assembly.
+102.16 Failure to comply with the directions of a University official Failure to identify oneself to, or comply with the directions of, a University official or other public official acting in the performance of his or her duties while on University property or at official University functions; or resisting or obstructing such University or other public officials in the performance of or the attempt to perform their duties.